If you’ve added metadata fields to your documents, rejoice: now you can search them!

 "John and Alice Smith": All documents containing the phrase “John and Alice Smith“.
 (Without quotation marks, it would have been interpreted as “(John) AND (Alice Smith)“.
 Quotation marks tell Overview to ignore operators such as AND, OR and NOT.
 You can use quotation marks or apostrophes.)

 John Smith~2: All documents matching the phrase “John Smith” or phrases with the words John and Smith at most 2 words apart, such as “John 'The Culprit' Smith“. (“~N” after a multi-word phrase means proximity search.)

 Smith*: All documents containing a word that begins with “Smith“, such as “Smith“, “Smithy” or “Smithsonian“. (“*” after a phrase means prefix search.)

 title:John Smith: All documents containing the phrase “John Smith” in their titles.
-The other way around is body:John Smith.
-By default, Overview searches every field.
+The other way around is text:John Smith.
+By default, Overview searches both the title and the text.